FarronF/limerick-council-meetings/meetings/2015/02/10-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 13th January 2015.md

 Members noted and approved the disposal of land as set out below :-

 • Dwelling house and site situate at Corgrigg, Foynes, Co.
+Limerick.
+---
-Limerick.--- 3
+3

 QUESTIONS